aganse/py_tf2_gpu_dock_mlflow/README.md

 [patch_camelyon](https://www.tensorflow.org/datasets/catalog/patch_camelyon)
 breast-cancer detection dataset from the Tensorflow datasets to train/test a VGG166-based image classification model to detect metastatic tissue in histopathologic scans of lymph node sections.
-While I have generally based the model configuration and parameters in this demo upon several [papers on the topic](#References), I don't have much familiarity with this medical topic itself, and have not yet explored or optimized the modeling here so as-is the example is currently overfit.
-But the point here is to provide a convenient template to rapidly throw together new models that use [Python](https://www.python.org)/[Tensorflow2](https://www.tensorflow.org) running on GPUs in a [Docker](https://www.docker.com) container and log the results to [MLflow](https://mlflow.org) using its "Project" functionality.
+While I have generally based the model configuration and parameters in this demo upon several [papers on the topic](#References), I don't have much familiarity with this medical topic itself, nor have I yet explored or optimized the modeling here, so as-is the model in the example currently becomes overfit.
+But the real point here is to provide a convenient template to rapidly throw together new models that use [Python](https://www.python.org)/[Tensorflow2](https://www.tensorflow.org) running on GPUs in a [Docker](https://www.docker.com) container and log the results to [MLflow](https://mlflow.org) using its "Project" functionality.